cakephp/docs/es/orm/database-basics.rst

 string
     Generally backed by CHAR or VARCHAR columns.
 Using the ``fixed`` option will force a CHAR column.
-In SQLServer, NCHAR and NVARCHAR types are used. text
+In SQL Server, NCHAR and NVARCHAR types are used. text
     Maps to TEXT types
 uuid